GovReady/Issue-Packs/README.md

 ## Usage

-Issue Pack can be used with command prompts
+Issue Pack can be used with command prompts where the user enters the information via prompts.

 `issue-pack`